vctrklndr/washi/Washi.Admin/README.md

 ## `App`

 ```
-# Start your local servers with MAMP or other host.
+# Start your local servers with MAMP or other host

 # Surf to localhost/washi/Washi.Admin